 Courses may be cancelled due to insufficient enrollment.
-A minimum of four students in a course taught by full-time faculty or five students in an adjunct faculty member's course is required.
+A minimum of four students is required in a course taught by full-time faculty or five students in a course taught by an adjunct faculty.
 Required courses with fewer students than these minimums will normally be offered.
-Students will be permitted to amend their schedules within two weeks of the cancellation without fees or fines.
+Students will be permitted to amend their schedules by the add/drop date without fees or fines.